framenic/arduino-i2c-rw-eeprom/README.md

 ### TTY device names
-- In Mac should be the same `/dev/cu.usbmodem14931` (BUT not tested by me)
+- In Mac should be the same as the original `/dev/cu.usbmodem14931` (BUT not tested by me)
 - In Linux is `/dev/ttyACM*`, where * should be 0. (you need to be root, or be in [group-mode](http://playground.arduino.cc/Linux/All#Permission))